Xilinx/amr/sw/AMI/README.md

 make clean && make
 ```

-This creates a build directory and generates a **libami.a** file which you can link your applications against to use the
+This creates a build directory and generates a **libami.so** file which you can link your applications against to use the
 AMI API.
 The public header files are located in **api/include**.
 Note, if you already ran the 'getVersion.sh' script as
 part of the driver build steps, you do not need to run it again here.